alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 100 ---> 262 (n_estimators)

 ### 5. Tune the model
-Random Forest with normal threshold achieved 84 % F1-score with RM 370.00 loss.
+Tuned Random Forest with normal threshold achieved 84 % F1-score with RM 370.00 loss.
 40 fraud transactions are misclassified as normal while 7 customers have tendency to churn.
   - 7 % decrease in money loss (RM 397.75 ---> RM 370.00).

 ## IMPLEMENTATION OF THRESHOLD ANALYSIS